kstenerud/dogma/dogma_v1.md

 ### Unicode Equivalence and Normalization

-By default only the exact, non-processed (i.e. not normalized) codepoints present in a Unicode expression will be matched.
+By default only the exact, as-entered, non-processed (i.e. not normalized) codepoints present in a Unicode expression will be matched.
 For more advanced matching, define [functions](#functions) that apply normalization preprocessing or produce equivalence [alternatives](#alternative) to a string expression.